MicrosoftDocs/bot-docs/articles/nodejs/recognize-intent.md

 This article demonstrates how to register a custom intent recognizer that will be run for every message received from the user.
 Custom recognizers can return a named intent that can be used to trigger actions and dialogs within the bot.

-## Example: Use the built-in regular expression recognizer
+## Use the built-in regular expression recognizer
 Use [RegExpRecognizer](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.regexprecognizer.html) to detect the user's intent using a regular expression.
 You can pass multiple expressions to the recognizer to support multiple languages.

 ``` javascript